Making your organisation more diverse and inclusive doesn’t have to begin with a grand strategy.

 There is something intimidating about the concept of diversity and inclusion.
 Not only because it asks you what you truly value, and insists you take a hard look at yourself and the place where you work, but because these days it feels both pervasive and monolithic.
 So if you’re an HR professional, you might find you can’t escape it even as tackling it feels like too big a task to get started on.

 But it doesn’t have to be scary.
-Next week the Australian HR Institute is pushing its diversity and inclusion maturity model into the spotlight.
+The Australian HR Institute has recently pushed its diversity and inclusion maturity model into the spotlight.
 Worked on by its diversity and inclusion advisory committee, which is packed with a who’s who of experts – including people who have worked with LendLease, Coca Cola Amatil and Commonwealth Bank, just to name a few – the model is designed to help organisations understand where they are at , and plan where they want to go.
 It’s most interesting feature is that it has been created so it can be used by every organisation, from those who’ve just started their journey to those that want to benchmark their sizeable achievements.

 Applicable to everyone